 Reporting Electronic Abuse

 While Boston College strives to provide an open computing environment to foster collaboration and learning, there are policies defining appropriate use of the BC network and computing resources, such as email.
-Before reporting electronic abuse, make sure you are familiar with BC's policies:
+Before reporting electronic abuse, make sure you are familiar with BC's computing policies and guidelines.

 Examples of electronic abuse and appropriate action to take: